peter88213/lo2yw7/docs/index.md

 ![screenshot](Screenshots/lo_menu.png)

-[yWriter](http://spacejock.com/yWriter7.html) is a free word processor written by Australian author and programmer Simon Haynes. yWriter's strengths are structuring novels and controlling the progress during the writing process.
-With this extension you can combine the advantages of yWriter 7 with the advantages of LibreOffice.
+This is a lightweight variant of the [yw-cnv](https://peter88213.github.io/yw-cnv) extension,  providing export to the yw7 file format only.
+It is primarily intended as a complement to [novelyst](https://peter88213.github.io/novelyst), for writing ODF documents back to the yw7 file format.

 ## Features

-- Generate a "standard manuscript" formatted **ODF text document (ODT)** from a yWriter 7 project.
-- Load yWriter 7 chapters and scenes into an OpenDocument file with chapter and scene markers for **proof reading** and writing back.
-- Generate a **brief synopsis** with chapter and scene titles from a yWriter 7 project.
-- Generate a **character list** that can be edited in Office Calc and written back to yWriter format.
-- Generate a **location list** that can be edited in Office Calc and written back to yWriter format.
-- Generate an **item list** that can be edited in Office Calc and written back to yWriter format.
-- Generate an OpenDocument text file containing navigable **cross references** , such as scenes per character, characters per tag, etc.
+- Synchronize a yw7 project from a rewritable OpenDocument file, such as a manuscript, proofing document, several description documents, or spreadsheets, created by [novelyst](https://peter88213.github.io/novelyst) or [yW2OO](https://peter88213.github.io/yW2OO).
-- Generate a new yWriter 7 project from a **work in progress** or an **outline** .
+- Generate a new yw7 project file from a **work in progress** or an **outline** .
 - The extension is ready for internationalization with GNU gettext.
 A German localization with help pages in German is provided.

 You can find more information on the [help pages](help).